That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 Welcome to the show, Dale.

-Hi, I just wanted to say I used to be a regular Republican in the middle class, and I've been listening to you, and I just have to disagree with you.
+I just wanted to say I used to be a Reagan Republican in the middle class, and I've been listening to you, and I just have to disagree with you.

 Well, that's fine.

-And so yeah, as a matter of fact, when I when I get outside, you know, when I give a lectures, I tell people I'm not necessarily trying to get people to agree with me.
+And so, matter of fact, when I get outside, when I give lectures, I tell people, I'm not necessarily trying to get people to agree with me.

 What I'm trying to do is to challenge conventional wisdom so that you will have another thing to think about.